MohamedSalman99/ISEA-BRIDGING-MODULE/README.md

 **What I learned:**
 I learned how SSH can be used to securely access and manage a remote Linux server.
 I also learned how SSH key-based authentication can be used instead of a password when connecting to a cloud server.

+### Updating the Ubuntu Server

+After connecting to the EC2 instance, I updated the Ubuntu package information using `sudo apt update` and upgraded the installed packages using `sudo apt upgrade -y`.

+**What I learned:**
+I learned how to update packages on an Ubuntu server using the APT package manager.
+Keeping server packages updated is important for receiving software updates, security patches and system improvements.